NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 - Known cost because it's a link directly connected to the node we're initializing
 - Infinity cost, because we know it will be less than that but we have something to compare against

 Then we continue looping through the network, looking for a path with lower costs than our current cost, until we don't find one.
-This is a fun  application of Djikstra's algorithm, where each router essentially computes Djikstra's algorithm from itself to all other routers in the network.
+This is a fun application of Dijkstra's algorithm, where each router essentially computes Dijkstra's algorithm from itself to all other routers in the network.

 This is a pretty costly algorithm at O(n^2) complexity.
 It also requires that you know everything about the network which is probably why this is intradomain and not interdomain.

 #### Distance Vector Routing

 The DV algorithm is iterative, asynchronous, and distributed.

 DV is based on the Bellman Ford algorithm.
 Every node maintains a distance vector to all of the other nodes, and it occasionally shares that information.
-When a node recieves a new distance vector they use it to update their own vector.
+When a node receives a new distance vector they use it to update their own vector.

 The Bellman Ford (BF) equation is the heart of each update: `Dx(y) = minv{c(x,v) + Dv(y)}`

 ![BF illustration](BF-updated.png)

-See the psuedocode below:
+See the pseudocode below:

 ![DV pseudocode](<Screen Shot 2020-01-17 at 5.36.51 PM.png>)